owlbarn/tutorial/book/maths/README.md

 - : float = 1.
 ```

-And they are all included in the math module in Owl, as shown in [@tbl:maths:triangular].
+They are all included in the math module in Owl, as shown in [@tbl:maths:triangular].

 ------------  ---------------- -----------------                  ---------------------------------------------
 Function      Explanation      Derivatives                        Taylor Expansion